-3511 Methods of Research and Bibliography[®] The basic course for graduate work in English.
-Designed to equip the graduate student with effective techniques for research and scholarly writing in the field of English.

-- 3515 English and American Masterpieces^o Reading of a selected list of English and American masterpieces.
+- 3511 Methods of Research and Bibliography°

+The basic course for graduate work in English.
+Designed to equip the graduate student with effective techniques for research and scholarly writing in the field of English. - 3515 English and American Masterpieces\ Reading of a selected list of English and American masterpieces.
 No formal classes will be held, but discussion groups will meet regularly.
-Students who make a grade of A or B will be exempted from the Master's Oral Examination in English. - 3520 Studies in Poe® - 3525 Studies in Emerson, Thoreau, and Whitman - 3530 Studies in the Life and Literature of the Southwest - 3535 Studies in American Thought[•] The origin and significance of the major thought patterns of American literature. - 3540 Studies in Melville and Hawthorne - 3550 Studies in Chaucer - 3598-99 The Master of Arts Thesis Prerequisite: English 3511 and approval of the head of the English Department.
+Students who make a grade of A or B will be exempted from the Master's Oral Examination in English.
+Recommended prerequisite: English 3511. - 3520 Studies in Poe° Recommended prerequisite: English 3511. - 3525 Studies in Emerson, Thoreau, and Whitman's Recommended prerequisite: English 3511. - 3530 Studies in the Life and Literature of the Southwesto Recommended prerequisite: English 3511. - 3535 Studies in American Thought\

+The origin and significance of the major thought patterns of American literature.

+May not be counted in addition to English 3435.
+Recommended prerequisite: English 3511. - 3540 Studies in Melville and Hawthorne Recommended prerequisite: English 3511. - 3550 Studies in Chaucer° Recommended prerequisite: English 3511. - 3598-99 The Master of Arts Thesis

+Prerequisite: English 3511 and approval of the head of the English Department.

-° Seminar.
+&quot; Seminar.